KoBrand/Wave_file_handle/README.md

 # Wave_file_handle in Pyton
 =================================================================

 A functions to read, write and play wavefiles in Python (like in matlab with sound / waveread / audioread)

-* Only supports 16 bit and 8 bit wavefiles!
+* Only supports 16 bit and 8 bit wavefiles

 Requirements
 ------------